Jetmir Haliti: AIK

 On 21 January 2021, Haliti signed a two-year contract with Allsvenskan club AIK and received squad number 6.
 AIK reportedly paid a 1,2 million Swedish krona transfer fee.
 On 10 May 2021, he made his debut in a 2–0 away defeat against Norrköping after coming on as a substitute at 70th minute in place of Ebenezer Ofori.

 Loan at Mjällby AIF

 On 31 March 2022, Haliti joined Allsvenskan side Mjällby AIF, on a season-long loan.
-Ten days later, he was named as a Mjällby AIF substitute for the first time in a league match against Djurgårdens IF.
+Ten days later, he was named as a substitute for the first time, for a league match against Djurgårdens IF.

+Jagiellonia Białystok

+On 6 December 2023, Haliti joined Ekstraklasa side Jagiellonia Białystok and this transfer would become legally effective in January 2024.
+He penned an eighteen-month deal with an extension option for another year and was given squad number 4.
+He made his debut in a 1–2 home loss against Lech Poznań on 17 February 2024, appearing as a substitute in the 89th minute, replacing Mateusz Skrzypczak.
+He made his first start a week later, in a 1–1 home draw against Ruch Chorzów.

+Mlada Boleslav

+On 3 January 2025, Haliti joined Czech First League side Mlada Boleslav for a reported fee of €100,000.

 International career

 On 31 May 2021, Haliti received a call-up from Kosovo for the friendly matches against Guinea and Gambia, but due to injury, could not be part of the national team.
-His debut with Kosovo came on 16 November 2022 in a friendly match against Armenia after being named in the starting line-up.
+On 11 November 2022, he received again a call-up from Kosovo for the friendly matches against Armenia and Faroe Islands.
+His debut with Kosovo came five days later in the friendly match against Armenia after being named in the starting line-up.